After a fantastic Milwaukee Road 261 chase from Breckenridge to Wilmar, Bill Compton and I drove to Currie, Minnesota.

 Museum view.

-Minneapolis and St. Louis Railroad bay window caboose 1133 built in 1945.
+Minneapolis and St. Louis Railroad bay window caboose 1133, builder unknown, but constructed in 1945.

-The water tower from Walnut Grove.
-I went inside the office and handed the young lady my business card and asked if she could open the engine house for me and she said yes, so we walked over and I took pictures.
+The Chicago and North Western water tower from Walnut Grove.
+I went inside the office and handed the young lady my business card and asked if she could open the engine house for me.
+She agreed so the three of us walked over.

 Albert Lea Minneapolis and St. Louis Railway station built in 1915.

 This town also has a third station, belonging to the Chicago, Rock Island and Pacific, built in 1954.
-Next we went south into Iowa to Manly.
+Next we went south into Iowa and Manly.

 Rock Island caboose 17054 built by International Car in 1964.
-From here we drove south to Mason City.
+We proceeded south to Mason City.